bzhoek/picturs/tests/TUTORIAL.md

 ## Placement

 The origin for each shape is its center.

 ![](snapshots/placement-grid_center.png)

+Captions are also centered.
+Both in closed and open shapes.